Operate my service

 |Team creation (optional)||Review and process requests for team creation.||As needed|

-The Quality of Experience Review Guide includes a set of activities that assess and provide remediation guidance in key areas that have the greatest impact on improving the user experience, as illustrated below.
+Improve and monitor call quality for Teams includes a set of activities that assess and provide remediation guidance in key areas that have the greatest impact on improving the user experience, as illustrated below.

 By continually assessing and remediating the areas described in the guide, you can reduce their potential to negatively affect user experience.
 Most user-experience problems encountered in a deployment can be grouped into the following categories: